tripal/tripal_doc/docs/admin_guide/user_permissions.rst

 Uncheck Content Editor Role for example, make any other changes in this screen as required and Click Save.

-Permissions to Role to define collaborative groups
+Permissions for Role to define collaborative groups
 **************************************************

 From the top menu -> **People** -> **Permissions**